How to Build a Data-Driven Enterprise: Turning Analytics Into Actionable Insights

 • Compare against benchmarks

-• Collaborate with functional stakeholders for frontline context
+• Collaborate with functional stakeholders for the frontline context

 Step 3: Extract Insights That Are Actually Actionable